 4. Take a ferry to Bato or Hilongos: you have the details in How to get to Pintuyan from Cebu.

-5. Take a bus to Pintuyan: also detailed above.
+5. Take a bus to Pintuyan: as explained above.

 As you can see, you’d arrive roughly mid-morning the next day.
 If you have to stay overnight in Cebu, check out our article Where to sleep in Cebu.